24 Dec How Shipping Large Items Helped Us Make $1,145 on eBay Last Weekend

 When we post these pictures of the large items, the biggest question we get is “How do you ship them?”
 I recently wrote a blog post 5 Steps to Get Started with Freight Shipping, to help those who want to get started with shipping large items.
 You can also Download the PDF version for later.
 This will add you to our flea market flips and eBay tips updates.
 You can unsubscribe anytime.

 We also just finished up a Beta Masterclass for teaching people how to sell their furniture on eBay and learn shipping large items with freight and large boxes so they can increase their profits.
-We will be opening up another masterclass soon!
-You can read more about that here.
+We just launched the full course HERE!

 Don't forget to check out our free 5-day e-mail course if you are interested in flipping items for profit as a side hustle or potential main hustle.